usamaimdadsian/top-repositories-on-github/README.md

 ## 5. PHP
 1. [The Algorithms - PHP](https://github.com/TheAlgorithms/PHP): All algorithms implemented in Php (for education)
 2. [Intervention Image](https://github.com/Intervention/image): Intervention Image is a PHP image handling and manipulation library providing an easier and expressive way to create, edit, and compose images.
 The package includes ServiceProviders and Facades for easy Laravel integration.
+3. [twitteroauth](https://github.com/abraham/twitteroauth):  The most popular PHP library for use with the Twitter OAuth REST API.

 ## 6. Laravel